AlexDuperre/PCRN/README.md

 ### PrimalNet
 The second model that was implemented is a generalization of the PCRN model.
 The hypothesis is that the residuals computed with respect to a basic shape is equivalent to apply a 1 x 1 covolution on a representation of the input.
 Since each shape has its own parametric equation, it was thought that projecting the input into other dimensions by using a variant of the kernel trick would mimic the calculation of the residual.

 The convolution would then act as the shape descriptor by applying its weights on the projected dimensions.
 In the case that the shape is a plane, a 1 x 1 convolution on three channels (x grid, y grid, z grid) is equivalent to calculating the residual from a plane like in the method above.
-In the case we augment the number of channels at the input by creating combinations of the initial channels, we will be creating the equivalent of a representation of the input in a higher dimension, which is comparable to try to calculate the residuals with respect to other shapes.
+In the case we augment the number of channels at the input by creating combinations of the initial channels, we will be creating the equivalent of a representation of the input in a higher dimension, which is comparable to try to calculate the residuals with respect to other primitives.
 This version of the PCRN, called the PrimalNet will then project the input into a predefines number of powers, creating a polynomial form of the input for each power, and each polynomial formed will be processed by a 1 x 1 convolution operation before being passed to our modified ResNext101-32x4d module.
 See Figure 2 for a visual representation of the model.

 In this specific case, it is desired that every input channel (representing a monomial of a polynomial), is convolved with three different kernels for a certain degree of polynomial d.
 Then, we will sum over the first feature maps of each channel for that degree of polynomial to obtain the first out of three feature maps for that very specific polynomial.
 We sum over the seconds and finally the thirds to obtain the two last feature maps for that degree of polynomial.
 This procedure is obviously repeated over each degree of polynomial, which yields a three channel feature map for each degree.